warp-ds/tech-docs/docs/components/box/android.md

 }
 ```

-It is possible to add and optional heading, icon, body text, link and a secondary button or all together.
+It is possible to add an optional heading, icon, body text, link and a secondary button or all together.
 The box layout will adjust depending on which optional components are specified.

 ```kotlin example
 WarpBox(